Scout Days At Daytona International Speedway – January 4, 2020

 We were very happy to see our intern from The Roar Before the 24, Richie Layton.
 He was busy preparing the Ford Mustang GT4 with the Ian Lacy team for the Michelin Pilot Challenge (Race Results).
 We’re always happy when we’re able to help college students find other opportunities!
 He let us know how valuable it was to watch the team engineer and other staff in action!

 What a way to start the year!
 STEMWERX was invited to bring their wind tunnel activity to the Roar Before the 24 at Daytona!
 This LIVE event was supported by our partners at Andretti FASTTRACK Experience.
-300 people came out for three sessions were they heard from the Corvette Racing team, IMSA engineer Matt Kurdock and the USF Racing team!
-Students learned about downforce and drag and compared graph data to understand how spoilers and wings are designed in to race cars for better aerodynamic efficiency.
+300 people came out for three sessions where they heard from the Corvette Racing team, IMSA engineer Matt Kurdock and the USF Racing team!
+Students learned about downforce and drag and compared graph data to understand how spoilers and wings are designed into race cars for better aerodynamic efficiency.

 Hurricane Michael Victims Have a day of educational Fun at RISE & INNOV8 event hosted by HSU Family Foundation

 STEMWERX brings their wind tunnel to the RISE/INNOV8 event at Gulf Shores State College.
 Over 1,000 people participated in a day of fun STEM learning.
 Many educators and STEM organizations provided interactive learning activities for students of all ages.
-Students as young as 5 learned Bernoulli’s Principle and how wings lift and airplane off the ground at the STEMWERX station.
+Students as young as 5 learned Bernoulli’s Principle and how wings lift an airplane off the ground at the STEMWERX station.

 ANDRETTI FASTTRACK EXPERIENCE LIVE Event, Verrado High School, Goodyear, Arizona

 10/16/18 Approximately 300 students from middle schools in Maricopa County, AZ along with classes at Verrado High School were very interested in how aerodynamics affects race car performance during the data acquisition activity where they compared the downforce and drag force of model race cars.
 High School students mentored the groups as they learned about aerodynamic aids that engineers design into race cars.
-Afterward, students enjoyed a ride in the MotionSphere full-motion simulator, a 12 ft orb, where they experienced a ride along with Mario Andretti!
+Afterward, students enjoyed a ride in the MotionSphere full-motion simulator, a 12 ft orb, where they experienced a ride-along with Mario Andretti!

 12/13/18 The word is getting out in Maricopa County!
 Three more middle school classes joined us for an expanded Andretti FASTTRACK Experience LIVE Event at Verrado High School.
 Students rotated through stations and we added Matt and his sporty Ford Mustang police car, used at Ford Driving Skills for Life.
 Jeff Andretti Motorsports (JAM) Marketing Partners and STEMWERX had a good visit with Agua Fria Union High School Superintendent, Dr. Runyan who is excited to implement our LIVE activity into more schools!